Rosario’s pinch-hit 3-run HR lifts Twins in 6-3 win vs. A’s

 Athletics: All-Star 3B Matt Chapman was on the bench with a sore left ankle, after being removed from the previous game after two innings.

-Twins: Buxton participated in pregame baseball activities on the field and, according to manager Rocco Baldelli, was “energy-wise doing very well.”
+Twins: Buxton participated in pregame baseball activities on the field and, according to Baldelli, was “energy-wise doing very well.”
 He’s eligible to return on Monday, but Baldelli declined to speculate about whether he would be immediately reinstated.

 UP NEXT